Sam Clucas: Return to Lincoln City

 On 17 January 2025, Clucas rejoined Lincoln City on a deal until the end of the season, with a club option of a further 12 months.
 He made his first league start away to Leyton Orient on 15 February 2025.
 His first goal came on 19 February 2025 away in a 3–0 victory at Mansfield Town, which was nominated for the EFL goal of the month.
 Following the end of the 2024–25 season Clucas was released from Lincoln City, with Clucas saying he wanted to continue his playing career, but the Imps making it clear the door is open for him to start his coaching journey with the club.

 Shrewsbury Town

 On 29 May 2025, Clucas signed for Shrewsbury Town, signing a two-year deal.
 He made his debut on the opening day of the season, starting in the 0–0 draw with Bromley.
+At the end of the 2025–26 season, he was made available for transfer.

+On 22 August 2026, Clucas departed the club.